Tech-Society-SEC/AI-Red-team-simulator/Readme.md

 ### Review — 1 — Status: **R&D (Completed)**
 A structured **R&D README** (methodology, protocols, and metrics) is prepared for this project.
+I have also mentioned the sources from which the idea for this project was derived..